BrianHenryIE/php-diff-test/README.md

 Outputs a new `.cov` file containing only the files whose lines have been changed in the diff.
 Intended to then print a HTML coverage report

-* Run: `difftest coverage --input-files "php-coverage1.cov,php-coverage2.cov" --diff-from main --diff-to HEAD^ --output-file diff-coverage/diff-from-to.cov`
+* Run: `difftest coverage --input-files "php-coverage1.cov,php-coverage2.cov" --diff-from main --diff-to HEAD~0 --output-file diff-coverage/diff-from-to.cov`
 * Then to generate the new HTML report: `phpcov merge ./diff-coverage --html ./diff-coverage/report`.
 NB `phpcov` will merge all `.cov` files in the directory and subdirectories so you should set `difftest coverage`'s new `.cov` `--output-file` to be in its own directory.

 ## How it works